joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 4.

-proposed date on which the increase in relation to the Increase Lender and the Relevant Commitment is to take effect (the "Increase Date") is [●].
+The proposed date on which the increase in relation to the Increase Lender and the Relevant Commitment is to take effect (the "Increase Date") is [●].

 # 5.